spacelift-io/user-documentation/docs/concepts/spaces/permissions.md

 A special case is someone who is given Admin permissions to the root space - we would call that person a "Root Space Admin".
 Any Root Space Admin is perceived to be an admin of the whole account.
 Only them can modify the space tree or access account-wide settings.

+!!! info
+    Administrative stacks get Admin role in the space they belong to.

 A comparison table of what users with given roles are capable of can be found below.

 | Action\Who                    | Root Space Admin | Admin | Writer | Reader |